Ahzobeiri/Training_Word2Vec_Embbeddings_for_ISNA_News/README.md

 The dataset is an open-source corpus that can be downloaded from the address (https://sourceforge.net/projects/persica/files/persica.csv/download).
 In the Notebook code I provided, I wrote step-by-step procedures that should be done to train word vectors (Word2Vec).
 These steps are as follows:
 The body of this Notebook code which was written in the Colab environment, consists of the following 7 headings:
 ![Uploading image.png…]()
-Step1: In the first step,
+Step 1: In the first step, by defining the functions "read_isna_content()" and "read_isna_content_to_list()", the text content of all corpus news has been read, and a list of all ISNA corpus news is returned as the output of the function.
+Step 2:

 .